RavanH/xml-sitemaps-manager/readme.txt

 == Description ==

-The light-weight WP XML Sitemaps Manager allows you to deactivate WordPress core XML sitemaps, change the maximum number of URLs per sitemap and add Last Modified dates.
+The light-weight XML Sitemaps Manager allows you to de/activate WordPress core XML sitemaps, change the maximum number of URLs per sitemap and add Last Modified dates.

 It also contains some bugfixes and improvents to the core XML Sitemap.